 Can You Change A Bad Will?

-Can you leave adult children out of your will because you disagree with their choice of partner?
-Can you overturn a bad will?
+Is it possible to leave adult children out of your will because you disagree with their choice of partner?
+Can you change a bad will?

 The Ontario Court of Appeal (ONCA) says so.